ROCm/aomp/bin/AOMP_BUILD.md

 indices; `run_tasks()` runs them:

 - Creates the log directory.
-- For each task, opens `NNN-component-action.log`, writes a header (number, command, start time), runs `bash build_<name>.sh task_<action>
+- For each task, opens `NNN-component-variant-stage.log`, writes a header (number, command, start time), runs `bash build_<name>.sh task_<action>
   [cfg]` with stdout+stderr redirected to the log, and writes a footer (end time, return code).